cheepo2109/average-cpu/readme.md

 I decided to go with the third option, by wrapping d3 functions in useEffect hook.
 Based on [Smashing Magazine's](https://www.smashingmagazine.com/2018/02/react-d3-ecosystem/) opinion, this method gives us a lightweight react component that can easily integrate with d3 api.
 Sounds like a win-win for me.
 The only drawback of this method is that server-side rendering is not possible (To be honest, I haven't tested this idea).

 For visualizing CPU load, I decided to use `Line` and `Area` charts to show how cpu changed over time.
-Even though graph is already already shows how CPU load changed over time, I use to tooltip to show each datapoint at certain time.
+Even though the graph already shows how CPU load changed over time, I use to tooltip to show each datapoint at a certain time.

 # Further Improvements